JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 The researchers in Xu (2018)[^xu] trained a model to both separate speech (from a multi-speaker monaural signal) in addition to an auxiliary task of classifying every audio frame as single-speaker vs. multi-speaker vs. no-speaker.

-The researchers in He (2018)[^he] trained a model to both localize speech sources as well as classify incoming audio as speech vs. non-speech.
+The researchers in He (2018)[^he2018b] trained a model to both localize speech sources as well as classify incoming audio as speech vs. non-speech.

 [^xu]: Xu (2018): A Shifted Delta Coefficient Objective for Monaural Speech Separation Using Multi-task Learning
-[^he]: He (2018): Joint Localization and Classification of Multiple Sound Sources Using a Multi-task Neural Network
+[^he2018b]: He (2018): Joint Localization and Classification of Multiple Sound Sources Using a Multi-task Neural Network

 <br>
 ## Conclusion